 |Title||Start Date & Time||End Date & Time|

 No. A Zoom account isn’t required to attend a meeting.
 Users do need a Zoom account to host a meeting.
-A Pro account, which current faculty, student, staff or CU Boulder affiliates have using their CU identikey Google sign-in, allows a user to host a group meeting with up to 100 people with unlimited minutes.
+A Pro account, which any affiliate has access to, allows a user to host a group meeting with fewer limitations than free accounts.

-Any Zoom user can host meetings with up to 100 participants.
-A user with a Pro account can host meetings for an unlimited amount of time and connect to traditional videoconferencing systems.
+A Zoom Pro user can host meetings with up to 100 participants for an unlimited amount of time and connect to traditional videoconferencing systems.

 No. Anyone can join a meeting using the Zoom mobile apps or desktop applications for Windows and Mac.
 This means you can hold meetings with students, co-workers, or even people who aren’t affiliated with CU without them having to create an account.